0xPolygonHermez/zisk/book/quickstart.md

 }
 ```

-In this code you are defining a PIL2 with a single subproof inside it.
-The subproof calculates the Fibonacci sequence and is defined to compute a unique type of Algebraic Intermediate Representation (from now on AIR) of 2<sup>10</sup> rows.
-The subproof has three public inputs `in1`, `in2` and `out`, has two witness columns `a` and `b` and two fixed (a.k.a. constant) columns `L1` and `LLAST`.
+In this code you are defining a PIL2 with a single airgroup inside it.
+The airgroup calculates the Fibonacci sequence and is defined to compute a unique type of Algebraic Intermediate Representation (from now on AIR) of 2<sup>10</sup> rows.
+The airgroup has three public inputs `in1`, `in2` and `out`, has two witness columns `a` and `b` and two fixed (a.k.a. constant) columns `L1` and `LLAST`.

 The fixed polynomials `L1` and `LLAST` are defined as `[1,0...]` and `[0...,1]` respectively.
 The first one is a polynomial that has a 1 in the first position and 0 in the rest of the positions.
 The second one is a polynomial that has a 0 in the first position and 1 in the rest of the positions.